gabrielazaro/gabrielazaro/README.md

 - 🌱 I’m currently learning **IT automation with Python**

-- 👯 I’m looking to collaborate on **Any project from which I can learn.**
+- 👯 I’m looking to collaborate on **any project from which I can learn.**

 - 📫 How to reach me **gabrielazaro97@gmail.com**